lmapii/run-clang-format/readme.md

   "paths": [
     "./Layers/**/*.[ch]",
   ],
-  "styleFile" = ".clang-format",
+  "styleFile" : ".clang-format",
-  "styleRoot" = "../"
+  "styleRoot" : "../"
 }
 ```

-> **Remark:** Since tool checks whether a `.clang-format` file *with different content* already exists in `styleRoot`, any user manually copying the `.clang-format` file to the root folder (e.g., to work with an editor supporting `clang-format`) would be notified if their style file is outdated (the contents no longer match).
+> **Remark:** Since the tool checks whether a `.clang-format` file *with different content* already exists in `styleRoot`, any user manually copying the `.clang-format` file to the root folder (e.g., to work with an editor supporting `clang-format`) would be notified if their style file is outdated (the contents no longer match).

 ## The style file is selected during runtime